iluvjava/Maths/AMATH 501/Complex Analysis/Cauchy Riemann Conditions (Analyticity).md

 ###  Cauchy Riemann Conditions

 The Cauchy Riemann Conditions is a quick way of checking whether a complex function satisfies Analyticity at a point on the complex plane.
+But with the following assumptions:

+* The partial derivative of the function $u(x,y), v(x, y)$ **have continuous derivatives**.
+Which are t he real and imaginary parts of the complex function.

 Ok, so, the key here is to model the complex function in its real and imaginary parts, and that means the function can be phrased like this: